Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "In loving memory of our mother Eliza the dearly beloved wife of Charles Edwicker who fell alseep May 14th 1890 aged 55 years - The Lord is my Shepherd."

-The first Census that I am able to locate eliza and her family on is the 1851 Census of Woolavington, Sussex.
-At that time Eliza was 16 years old and living with her widowed father Thomas and her younger siblings Thomas and Charlotte.
-Unfortunately I am unable to locate Eliza on the 1861 Census.
+On the 1851 census Eliza, 16-years-old, is living with her widowed father Thomas and her younger siblings, Thomas, and Charlotte.
+Unfortunately, I am unable to locate Eliza on the 1861 Census.

 Life in the Edwicker household had to be a stressful one due to Charles's occupation as a Gamekeeper.
 There were always poachers to be dealt with.

 In 1883 Charles Edwicker found himself in front of the Summer Assizes on the charge of Unlawful shooting with a wilful intent to cause bodily harm.
-The Slough, Eton and Windsor Obvserser reports on 7th July 1883 -
+On 3rd February 1883 the Maidenhead Advertiser reported:

 Even one of my husband's ancestors Walter Turner had a run in with Charles Edwicker on 30th March 1885.
 He was apparently caught trespassing on Maidenhead Thicket setting wires for rabbits.
 His defence was that he was on his way to the brick kilns at Pinkney's Green.
 Walter was fined 20s with 9s and 6d costs by the County Bench.
 He was allowed time to pay.